Nepherhotep/doomsday-button/README.md

 ## Bluesmirf HID modem ##

-Before we start using it the modem in scheme we need to configure it.
+Before we start using the modem in scheme we need to configure it.

 ### Wiring ###